 3) Chaga Mushroom Helps Protect the Immune System

-In mice fat cells, Chaga water extract increased PPARγ transcriptional activity and helped with fat cell differentiation.
+In animal fat cell studies, Chaga water extract increased PPARγ transcriptional activity and helped with fat cell differentiation.
 This decreased insulin resistance, making it a possible treatment for diabetes (R).

 The anti-diabetic effects of Chaga increases if used in combination with vanadium.
 In diabetic mice, Chaga extract combined with vanadium decreased blood glucose levels more than Chaga extract by itself (R).

-Platelet aggregation occurs when platelets (blood cells) clump together in the blood and form clots.
+Platelet aggregation occurs when blood cells clump together and form clots.
 Sometimes, platelet aggregation can cause blood clots in veins (thrombus), which can eventually lead to heart attacks or strokes (R).

-People with auto-immune diseases should avoid using Chaga because it can cause the immune system to become more active.
-This can increase the symptoms of some diseases (R).
+People with autoimmune diseases should avoid using Chaga because it can cause the immune system to become more active (R).

 In one case study, an elderly Japanese woman had oxalate nephropathy after six months daily consumption of Chaga powder.
 Oxalate nephropathy is a condition where excess levels of oxalate can cause kidney failure.
 Chaga mushrooms contain extremely high oxalate concentrations, so excess consumption can cause kidney damage (R, R).